ErnestoBorio/fass/Log.md

 - Add tests for `if else`, `data`
 - Add keywords `bit7` & `bit6`?.
 See [ref](##2022-8-5)
+- Add `>` and `<` operators for getting the high and low bytes of a label reference, respectively, as an immediate value
 - Integrate with Cpu6502 and make automated VM tests

 ---